codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 2.0.15 - 6/7/2923

+* `PingResponse` now includes an optional `CodeFrameworkVersion` member.
+If used with `ServiceHelper.GetPopulatedPingResponse()` it is automatically populated with the current CODE Framework version.
+* CODE Framework now correctly shows camelCase serialization in Swagger.
+(There used to be a bug where it always showed ProperCase, regardless of the actual configuration).
+* URL parameters now show appropriate default values.

 ## 2.0.13 - 6/2/2023

 * Added support for more URL parameters (inline and named parameters) for methods such as DELETE.
 (This used to only be supported for GET and POST).